Where to Start Reading The Bible? The Answer May Surprise You

 8. Say a Prayer Beforehand

 A simple prayer before you begin reading can help you focus on the scripture and keep distractions at bay.
 When it is hard to focus, I am less likely to read and study scripture, so praying and asking God for help always gives me the strength and motivation I need to keep at it.
+Here is an opening prayer and closing prayer for bible study you could consider.

-Personally I use the CSB She Reads Truth Bible and I absolutely love it, however, if you desire a Bible geared specifically towards New Believers, you will want to get a copy of the New Believers Bible.
+Personally I use the CSB She Reads Truth Study Bible and I absolutely love it, however, if you desire a Bible geared specifically towards New Believers, you will want to get a copy of the New Believers Bible.
 It is filled with lots of cool features geared specifically to new believers, learn more here.

 Studying scripture is so important and is something we should strive to do daily.
 If you are struggling to study your Bible daily, try a few of the tips mentioned above.
 Hopefully, they will help you get back on track and fall in love with your new Bible study routine.
-What have you found most helpful in assisting you with getting into God’s word and reading the Bible daily?
+What have you found most helpful in assisting you with getting into the word of God and reading the Bible daily?

 Additional Articles You May Like: